The Polish Labour Code sets out the rights and obligations of employers and employees.

 Information and services related to employment and HR management can be found in the Human Resources section of the catalogue of services on the website of the Polish Chamber of Commerce.

-The Polish Chamber of Commerce runs the Fair Play Business programme, which promotes business ethics in contacts with customers, partners, employees, shareholders, the local community and local and central authorities, as well as adherence to legal and social rules.
+The Polish Chamber of Commerce runs the Fair Play Business programme, which promotes business ethics in contacts with customers, partners, employees, shareholders, the local community and local and central authorities, as well as adherence to legal and social standards.